 (Optional) To turn a service on or off for an organizational unit:

 - At the left, select the organizational unit.

-- Select On or Off.
+- To change the Service status, select On or Off.

-Learn more about organizational structure.
+Note: Learn more about organizational structure.

 To turn on a service for a set of users across or within organizational units, select an access group.
 For details, go to turn on a service for a group.